How to Communicate Like a Human

 There are some things that don’t fit in the categories above, and I’ve collected them here instead.

-Do not take a one-size-fits-all approach—like a T-shirt.
+Do not take a one-size-fits-all approach.
 Just because your usual method works with another person, doesn’t mean it is right for another.
 Or, just because you are so used with the communication methods that you use on a daily basis with people that you interact with daily, doesn’t mean that you should use them everywhere.
 Don’t use your wood saw with iron bars.
 Understand what makes a person tick.
 Know their interests.
 Do not underestimate the power of small talk.

 No matter how good we think we are, we need to listen to whoever is communicating with us.
 Otherwise, why engage in a communication at all, if we are so busy with our hubris that we only want our voices to be heard?
 Control the urge to interrupt.
 Don’t hijack the conversation.
 The more willing you show that you want to listen, the more people will want to talk to you.

 The payload of a smile is not at the instant that the smile was received; it is during our moments of reflection.
 A smile creates a lasting impact, and it is so potent that it is able to alter an ill perception.
 A smile conveys lightheartedness, engagement, and happiness.
 Wear it.
 Own it. 😄